designedmind/2017/_drafts/article/multiple-drafts-cartesian-theatre.md

 over the coming months) is fully grounded in materalism and is based on an empirical claim about how we behave.
-I suggest that the reason it makes sense to talk of a Virtual Cartesian Theatre is precisely that we behave like disembodied agents in control of a physical body, embedded in a three-dimensional world, yet able to cleanly separate how things seem (how they are presented to us) from how we believe them to be, so that we can make good choices about what perceptual data to trust and what not to trust.
-Things come together for us, as opposed to just coming together, because our high-level, goal-oriented agency is behaviourally separated, for good evolutionary reasons, from our low-level perceptual capacities, and because much of our high-level, goal-oriented behaviour is about the content of our low-level perceptual discriminations.
+I suggest that the reason it makes sense to talk of a Virtual Cartesian Theatre is precisely that we _behave like disembodied agents_ in control of a physical body, able to cleanly separate how things seem (how they are presented to "us") from how we believe them to be, so that we can make good choices about what perceptual data to trust and what not to trust.
+Things _come together for us_ -- as opposed to merely coming together -- because our high-level, goal-oriented agency is behaviourally separated, for good evolutionary reasons, from our low-level perceptual capacities, and because much of our high-level, goal-oriented behaviour is _about the content_ of our low-level perceptual discriminations.

 The heterophenomenology that Dennett and others have tried to explain away as illusory, or ill-conceived, or the legacy of poor Cartesian